Chart Color Schemes

 Canowindra hosts an older demographic, ranking in the top quartile nationwide

-Canowindra's median age is 48 years, which is significantly older than Rest of NSW's median age of 43 and Australia's median age of 38.
-The age profile shows that the 75-84 year-old group constitutes 10.9% of the population, while the 25-34 year-old group makes up only 8.3%.
-According to post-2021 Census data, the percentage of the population in the 75-84 age group has increased from 9.3% to 10.9%, while the 65-74 age group has decreased from 14.7% to 12.7% and the 45-54 age group has dropped from 12.3% to 10.8%.
-Demographic modeling suggests that Canowindra's age profile will change significantly by 2041, with the 85+ age cohort projected to expand substantially, increasing by 99 people (101%) from 98 to 198.
-Senior residents aged 65 and above are expected to drive 68% of population growth.
-Meanwhile, both the 5-14 and 15-24 age groups are projected to decrease in numbers.
+Canowindra's median age is 48 years, which is materially older than Rest of NSW's 43 years and significantly higher than the Australian median of 38 years.
+The age profile shows that the 75-84 year-olds are particularly prominent at 11.3%, while the 25-34 group is comparatively smaller at 8.3% than in Rest of NSW.
+This concentration of 75-84 year-olds is well above the national average of 6.1%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 9.3% to 11.3% of the population.
+Conversely, the 65 to 74 cohort has declined from 14.7% to 12.5%, and the 45 to 54 group has dropped from 12.3% to 10.6%.
+Demographic modeling suggests that Canowindra's age profile will evolve significantly by 2041.
+The 85+ age cohort is projected to expand considerably, increasing by 91 people (88%) from 103 to 195.
+Senior residents aged 65 and above will drive 65% of population growth, underscoring demographic aging trends.
+Meanwhile, both the 5-14 and 15-24 age groups are projected to see reduced numbers.